What is Physiotherapy?

 Physiotherapists are primary healthcare practitioners and are trained to recognise conditions that require medical referral.
 They are also trained to perform standard examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Physiotherapy is covered by most private health funds and by Medicare’s Chronic Disease Management (CDM) Plans.
-Physiotherapists are registered providers for DVA patients, as well as by ReturnToWorkSA and motor accident insurers.
+Physiotherapists are registered providers for ReturnToWorkSA and motor vehicle accident insurers (MVA).

 Who are our Physiotherapists?

 Physiotherapists use a variety of treatments within their consultation.
 At Southside Clinic we offer:

 What SHOULD I expect when I visit a Physiotherapist?